xianghuiluo/TechnicalNotes/articles/ROS2.md

 DDS uses UDP, supports distributed discovery, and has built-in security standards.

 ### Performance and Reliability
+DDS uses UDP to deliver data, which does not attempt to retransmit data.
+Instead, DDS decides when and how to retransmit in unreliable conditions.\
+QoS
+* reliability
+** best-effort
+** reliable
+* durability
+** volatile
+** transient-local
+* deadline
+* lifespan
+* liveliness
+* lease duration

 ### Security
 DDS security standard + SROS2
 * Authentication